No. 8 Hose Station: History

 The hall was built in 1878 as part of the transformation of the Toronto Fire Department that saw it move from a volunteer to a professional organization.
 The station was home to horse drawn hose car.
 The clock tower, that quickly became a symbol of the neighbourhood, was added in 1899.
 From the top of the tower a lookout would watch for fires.
 It was also useful for hanging hoses to dry.
 In 1911 it received the city's first motorized fire engine.

 Demolition pressure and fire

-In the 1960s most of the old fire houses were demolished, but community pressure saved No. 8.
-However, in 1972 the building was gutted by fire.
+In the 1960s most of the old fire houses were demolished, but community pressure saved the firehall.
+The building was being renovated and the hall’s firecrew were moved to another firehall about two weeks before the 28 May 1972 fire.
+Arson was suspected and destroyed the tower’s wooden and copper roof, melted the clock, but left the brickwork relatively undamaged.
 Again the community assured its survival and the building was rebuilt almost exactly as it had been before.
 The addition that stored the aerial ladder was replaced with the modern 3 bay addition that now houses the station's trucks.
-The original fire hall building is now used as a gym for Toronto Fire station 315.